COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 This is the production release of MXG VERSION 4.4

 Major enhancements in Version 4 are listed below.
-Read this entire
+Read this

-Change descriptions have been reworded since part of these new changes
+added, and some Change descriptions have been reworded since part

-were printed in MXG NEWSLETTER EIGHT in May.
+of these new changes were printed in MXG NEWSLETTER EIGHT in May.

 Major items in Version 4: